 Yes, Explore Engineering is an UConn School of Engineering sponsored program.

 Decisions regarding admission will NOT be made until the application process is closed.
 You will received notification of your status within 3-5 weeks after the application deadline.
+The application deadline is April 30th, 2021.

 Applicants are notified via email to main email address (which was submitted on your application).
 Please add our email address (firstname.lastname@example.org) to your contact list to ensure that you receive emails from us.
-Also, please check your junk mail folder prior to contacting our office if you haven’t received any notification from us after the application deadline.
+Also, please check your junk mail or spam folder prior to contacting our office if you haven’t received any notification from us after the application deadline.

 The program fee is $700.
 This covers the cost of room & board, meals, and materials for the program.

-Payment needs to be made within a 2 weeks of receiving your acceptance notice.
+Payment needs to be made within 2 weeks of receiving your acceptance notice.
 Payment can be made in the form of a Check, or Money Order (made out to UConn), or Credit Card via our website.

 *Please do not submit payment until you have received an acceptance notification.